-- Clothing is approved by the preceptor. - Clothing does not contain vulgar, profane, or other inappropriate advertising.
+- Clothing is approved by the preceptor. - Clothing does not contain vulgar, profane, or other inappropriate advertising (as determined by the preceptor).
 Please note that some collegiate sports will require specific branding to be worn on the sidelines. - Student wears polo or sweatshirt underneath.

-For some indoor competitions, students should be prepared to wear professional dress clothes.
-Professional dress must be functional and appropriate for the event.
+For some indoor competitions, students should be prepared to wear dress clothes.
+Dress must be functional and appropriate for the event.
 The clothing should meet the following guidelines: